Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

 For any $Y\in \g$, we define the \emph{Futaki invariant} of $JY$ as

 The appearance of the exponential term guarantees the validity of integration by parts, and one can show that this does not change under a transversal K\"ahler deformation of the metric.
-Clearly a compact Sasaki-Ricci soliton is Sasaki-Einstein if and only if its Futaki invariant vanishes identically.

-By mimicking the arguments in \cite{Tian-Zhu2}, it seems possible to prove that Sasaki-Ricci soliton in a fixed basic cohomology class is unique up to the action of transverse holomorphic automorphism group.
-For our later purpose, we only need a much weaker result.
-First we have the Calabi type theorem.